-- Catheter Associated Urinary Tract Infections - Central Line Associated Bloodstream Infection - o Clostridium Difficile laboratory-identified events - MRSA Bacteremia laboratory-identified events - o Surgical site infection Abdominal Hysterectomy - Surgical site infection Colon Surgery
+- o Clostridium difficile laboratory-identified events - o MRSA bacteremia laboratory-identified events - Surgical site infection abdominal hysterectomy - Surgical site infection colon surgery

-For each measure and hospital, a Standardized Infection Ratio is calculated by the CDC and compared to the national average, resulting in a value that is either "above national average", "same as national average" or, "below national average".
+For each measure and hospital, a Standardized Infection Ratio is calculated by the CDC and compared to the national average, resulting in a value that is either "above national average", "same as national average", or "below national average."

-To identify, which of the US hospitals that are featured in the national ranking were performing "above national average", measurement data from 1/1/2022 to 12/31/2022 (most recent data publicly available from CMS by October 2023) was used.
-A hospital needs to meet the following criteria to be awarded with the Best Infection Prevention award (US only):
+To identify which of the US hospitals featured in the national ranking were performing "above national average," measurement data from 1/1/2023 to 12/31/2023 (most recent data publicly available from CMS by October 2024) was used.
+A hospital needs to meet the following criteria to be awarded the Best Infection Prevention award (US only):

-At least 4 of the 6 measures need to be available for the mentioned time period of 2022.

-- o None of the available measures equals to the value "below national average". - o At least one available measure equals to the value "above national average".
+- At least four of the six measures need to be available for the mentioned time period of 2023. - o None of the available measures equals the value "below national average." - o At least one available measure equals the value "above national average."